 Edit the recording as needed.
 If the session had a pre-roll video that you’d like to include in the on-demand recording, you will need to stitch it together manually.

 Once you’re happy with your video, upload it to YouTube, Vimeo, Wistia, or Brightcove.
-Check your video privacy settings to make sure attendees will be able to view your video!

 In the next step, the JUNO team will help you add the video to its on-demand content page.

-3. Import the video as on-demand content
+3. Add the video to an on-demand content page

 The JUNO team will give you an importer spreadsheet that lists all the sessions you’re converting.
 They do this close to the start of your event to ensure that all session information is finalized.